OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Test.md

 ![Leistungsübersicht Test Teilnehmendensicht](assets/Leistungsuebersicht_Test1.jpg)

-If you have more attempts available to process the test, you can run through the test again with "Start".
+If you have more attempts available to process the test, you can run through the test again with "Start test".
 Previous runs will be retained.